JoHoop/studip-sync-files/README.md

 https://elearning.uni-bremen.de
 But it should be possible to move this to any studip installation by changing the urls.
+This version is using Multi-Threading to download, extract & clean all files from your courses at the same time.

 ## Setup
 It's just a script no GUI or service files yet.
 To run it you need to have